putuoka/c4it-blog/content/posts/2020/045-how-to-use-string-format/article.md

 ---
 title: "How to use String.Format - and why you should care about it"
 path: "/blog/how-to-use-string-format"
-tags: ["CSharp" , "MainArticle"]
+tags: ["CSharp", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "Is string.Format obsolete?
 Not at all, it still has cards to play!
 Let's see how we can customize format and create custom formatters."
 created: 2020-12-01
 updated: 2020-12-01
 ---